Xarray’s Data structures#

 display(ds)

-.
-Because we will access the dimensions by name, the order doesn’t matter.an unordered list of coordinates or dimensions with coordinates with one item per line.
+Dataset(lat: 25, time: 2920, lon: 53): this tells us that the first dimension is namedlatand has a size of25, the second dimension is namedtimeand has a size of2920, and the third dimension is namedlonand has a size of53.
+Because we will access the dimensions by name, the order doesn’t matter.Coordinates: an unordered list of coordinates or dimensions with coordinates with one item per line.
 Each item has a name, one or more dimensions in parentheses, a dtype and a preview of the values.
-Also, if it is a dimension coordinate, it will be marked with a
+Also, if it is a dimension coordinate, it will be printed in bold font. dimensions without coordinates appear in plain font (there are none in this example, but you might imagine a ‘mask’ coordinate that has a value assigned at every point).

 with xr.set_options(display_style="text"):